goharbor/harbor/docs/administration/upgrade/_index.md

 1. Copy the `harbor.yml.tmp` to `harbor.yml` and upgrade it.

     ```sh
-    docker run -it --rm -v ${harbor_yml}:/harbor-migration/harbor-cfg/harbor.yml goharbor/harbor-migrator:[tag] --cfg up
+    docker run -it --rm -v /:/hostfs goharbor/prepare:[tag] migrate -i ${path to harbor.yml}
     ```

     **NOTE:** The schema upgrade and data migration of the database is performed by core when Harbor starts.
 If the migration fails, check the core log to debug.

-1. In the `./harbor` directory, run the `./install.sh` script to install the new Harbor instance.
+3. In the `./harbor` directory, run the `./install.sh` script to install the new Harbor instance.

    To install Harbor with components such as Notary, Clair, and chartmuseum, see [Run the Installer Script](../../install-config/run-installer-script.md) for more information.